webstradev/aoc-2021/README.md

 Furthermore there is a util package which includes some helper functions used throughout the project.

-This project is mainly an exercise for myself to focuss on writing clean code, comments, tests and practice structuring out my code and building some good habits.
+This project is mainly an exercise for myself to focuss on writing clean code using some of the TDD principles, comments, tests and practice structuring out my code and building some good habits.